 Disability Living Allowance

-Disability Living Allowance (DLA) can help towards the extra costs of bringing up a disabled child.
+Disability Living Allowance (DLA) can help towards the extra costs of bringing up a child with a disability.

 DLA is also: